Building a Concrete Block Garage: Mistakes to Avoid

 Removing Too Much Topsoil

-You’ll need to remove some of the topsoil so that your concrete floor, when poured, will be level with surrounding land levels.
+You’ll need to remove some of the dirt so that your concrete floor, when poured, will be level with surrounding land levels.
 However, you should avoid removing more than six inches of soil.
-Taking out more than this will result in your garage floor being below ground level and vulnerable to flood water that then can seep in.
+Taking out more than this will result in your garage floor sitting below ground level and vulnerable to water that can seep in.

 Placing Rebar on the Ground Surface